 § Wellness: Villa La Massa is truly a countryside retreat and a retreat would be incomplete without a relaxation treatment.
 There are a range of treatments available, including couple treatments in the signature couple’s room, and the products used are the famed Florentine Officina Profumo-Farmaceutica di Santa Maria Novella.
 Whether or not guests book a treatment, use of the Spa is included, which contains a steam room, sauna, relaxation area and roman-styled bathing area.
 The hotel also has a fully equipped gym as well as bikes for the more adventurous.

 § Best time to visit: Spring months when the flowers (including the famous Florentine irises) are in full bloom and the wine and truffles are at their best.

 § Book the Arno suite for a romantic experience directly on the Arno river, with large interiors and a private garden and patio.
 Families may wish to book the whole Casa Colonica, which has four suites and private central courtyard.

 § Naturally, visiting Florence is essential.
 From the sought after jewellery sold on the Ponte Vecchio to the designer shops around town to the unrivalled art scene, which graces the streets as well as the hallways of renowned galleries, featuring masterpieces from Michelangelo to Donatello.
 Florence feels like the very birthplace of the Dolce Vita.

 § Book a cooking class with the chef!
-This is also an essential element of any Tuscan stay and cooking with Andrea Quagliarella will certainly advance your cooking skills.
+This is also an essential element of any Tuscan stay and cooking with the Executive Chef Simone Paredi will certainly advance your cooking skills.

 § Join the likes of David Bowie by celebrating your wedding at Villa La Massa.
 The estate even has its own charming consecrated Chapel for such occasions.
-The chapel is also open for guests throughout the year and during holy periods, such as Easter, a local priest holds a service for the guests.
+The chapel is also open for guests throughout the year.